smart-on-fhir/smart-on-fhir.github.io/authorization/best-practices/index.md

 https://tools.ietf.org/html/rfc5246), The Transport Layer Security (TLS) Protocol, Version 1.2.
 The server involved in the exchange MUST authenticate its own identity to the client and set up the secure channel.
-Depending upon organization policy, authentication of the client may also be required (but note that requiring client authentication via mutual TLS may limit interoperability of the client across server environments).
+Depending upon organizational policy, authentication of the client may also be required.

 ## 2. Best Practices for Authorization Servers